Crock Pot Teriyaki Chicken

 What to Serve with Teriyaki Chicken:

 - I like to serve this dish with my favorite brown rice.
+Or go fancy and make my friend Sommer’s homemade lo mein noodles.

 - For a more complete meal, transform the recipe into slow cooker teriyaki chicken and vegetables by steaming or sautéing some fresh broccoli or a thawed bag of frozen mixed stir-fry veggies on the side, then mix it in with the chicken and sauce just before serving.